MapColonies/id-2-osm/README.md

 ----------------------------------------

-A restful API for saving and querying osm entities external id's
+A RESTful API for saving and querying OSM entities external id's

 ## Run Migrations